On-prem cloud capabilities

 “Margins That Are Too Expensive and Obscene: We Are Leaving the Cloud” is the title of an excellent article written by my colleague Juergen Hill from the Computerwoche (Computer Week) magazine in Munich.
 In his article, he describes a user who made a serious attempt to use cloud computing over an extended period of time, but ultimately had to admit it wasn’t worth it!
 Even if the example given does not apply to every SAP customer, the increasing costs of the SAP cloud service could become a concern.

 During the SAP Partner Summit in Hamburg, Germany in 2022, SAP made its cloud service calculations known, and the numbers were not always to customers’ advantage.
 The fact is that there are hardly any savings to be found in using private and public cloud services due to reduced complexity.
 The constantly rising costs also contradict many statements made by hyperscalers.
 However, lower initial investments and less administration regarding staffing and basic operations speak in favor of the cloud.
-This launches the debate as to which the best S/4 Hana infrastructure is.
+This launches the debate as to which is the best S/4 Hana infrastructure.